-This year (2017), submissions are due Oct.
-15 and should be sent as an email attachment to firstname.lastname@example.org: MS Word document, double spacing throughout, footnotes (no endnotes), include name in email only (not in the document).
+Submissions are due Oct.
+1 and should be sent as an email attachment to Susan McCready (firstname.lastname@example.org): MS Word document, double spacing throughout, footnotes (no endnotes), include name in email only (not in the document).

 You may view the list of past award recipients by clicking here.

-People wishing to make a contribution to this award should send a check made out to “Nineteenth-Century French Studies” and mail it to:
+People wishing to make a contribution to this award should send a check made out to “Nineteenth-Century French Studies Association” and mail it to:

 Brigham Young University